 uicidal Tendencies started in 1982 with Mike Muir (vocals), Louichie Mayorga (bass), Grant Estes (guitar) and Amery Smith (drums).
 Despite being voted "worst band and biggest assholes" in a Flipside Magazine poll, they pressed on with their career.

-Signing to the small 'Frontier' label, they debuted in 1984 with the self-titled Suicidal Tendencies, featuring vague skater-Punk Hardcore sounds with political lyrics.
+Signing to the small 'Frontier' label, Suicidal Tendencies debuted in 1984 with the self-titled Suicidal Tendencies, featuring vague skater-punk hardcore sounds with political lyrics.
 With tracks like Institutionalized, it proved to be a promising start and highlighted their 'Treudeau Salute' (middle finger) to the "American Dream", complete with a surreal video.
 When Ralph Herrera and Rocky George replaced Amery and Estes respectively, they were ready to sign to 'Virgin' and release the follow-up Join The Army (1987).
-This album showed Muir coming on like a skater Metal-Punk godfather to assist greatly to the band (and this album's) success with tracks (gone single) like Possessed To Skate and War Inside My Head.
+This album showed Muir coming on like a skater Metal-Punk godfather to assist greatly to Suicidal Tendencies (and this album's) success with tracks (gone single) like Possessed To Skate and War Inside My Head.
 Tracks like A Little Each Day added emotion to the bravado.
 The following year Mike Clark joined on rhythm guitar, while Bob Heathcote replaced Mayorga on bass.